williamberman/dynamic-optimizer/README.md

 Returns a thunk that runs an optimizer REPL for `function` when called.
-A non-interactive REPL can be created by passing `commands-to-execute` which will be executed sequentially by the repl.
+A non-interactive REPL can be created by passing `commands-to-execute` which will be executed sequentially by the REPL.

 ## 3. Optimizer REPL functions